brenobaise/serverless-booking-system/README.md

         - Login , add NextJs Auth
         - [] Place a booking - important
         - Delete a booking
-        - RUD Services
+        - UD Services
-        - CRUD Bookings
+        - CUD Bookings

     Implemented:
     - get all services
+    - get service by id
     - get all bookings
+    - get booking by id
     - post new service